Electrical Engineering (EE)

 EE 5453.
 Topics in Software Engineering.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5123 or consent of instructor; concurrent enrollment in QST 6003 is recommended.
 Topic 1: Large Domain-Specific Software Architectures.
-Software engineering approaches; scenario-based design processes to analyze large problem domains; domain modeling and representations; creation of component-based architecture providing an object-oriented representation of system requirements; and development of large software class project.
+Software engineering approaches; scenario-based design processes to analyze large problem domains; domain modeling and representations; creation of component-based architecture providing an object-oriented representation of system requirements; and development of large software class projects.

 Topic 3: Embedded Software Testing and Quality Assurance.
-Systematic testing of embedded software systems; unit (module), integration and system level testing; software verification; hardware/software cotesting; code inspections; use of metrics; quality assurance; measurement and prediction of software reliability; software maintenance; software reuse and reverse engineering.
+Systematic testing of embedded software systems; unit (module), integration, and system-level testing; software verification; hardware/software cotesting; code inspections; use of metrics; quality assurance; measurement and prediction of software reliability; software maintenance; software reuse and reverse engineering.

 Topic 4: Advanced Engineering Programming.
 Programming in the cloud, advanced engineering design problems and techniques using C++ and Java, advanced data structures and complexity analysis of algorithms, dynamic programming using Perl and Python, and large-scale and real-world group and individual projects.